Mominarez/Todo-List/README.md

 # Meowina's ToDo List

 A cat themed ToDo list!
 Add tasks, mark them as done, and delete them.
-Your tasks are saved in `localStorage`.
+Your tasks are saved in localStorage.

 ## Features:
 - Add, mark, and delete tasks